SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/README.md

 # Leader Election in Distributed Systems

-An implementation of the Leader Election pattern for electing a leader in a multi-node cluster (distributed system) for ensuring only one instance (the Leader) will process the work (maybe the scheduled task or maybe coordination between different services etc.)
+An implementation of the Leader Election pattern with different approaches (Redis, ZooKeeper, Spring Cloud Kubernetes) for electing a leader in a multi-node cluster (distributed system) for ensuring only one instance (the Leader) will process the work (maybe the scheduled task or maybe coordination between different services etc.)

 ---